Breakfast-for-Pigeons/PiGlow/README.md

 # PiGlow
+NOTE: I'm currently in the process of updating these programs to Python 3.

 These are the programs that I wrote for the PiGlow.
 There are over 40 of them.
 These programs require benleb's Pyglow module (https://github.com/benleb/PyGlow) that I got by following the instructions on this github page: https://github.com/raspberrypilearning/piglow.